ast-grep/ast-grep.github.io/website/reference/yaml/rewriter.md

 Rewriters are an advanced feature and should be used with caution, and it is experimental at the moment.
 If possible, you can use ast-grep's [API](/guide/api-usage.html) as an alternative.
 :::

-Please ask questions in [GitHub Discussions](https://github.com/ast-grep/ast-grep/discussions) or [discord](https://discord.com/invite/4YZjf6htSQ) for help.
+Please ask questions on [StackOverflow](https://stackoverflow.com/questions/tagged/ast-grep), [GitHub Discussions](https://github.com/ast-grep/ast-grep/discussions) or [discord](https://discord.com/invite/4YZjf6htSQ) for help.

 ## `id`
 * type: `String`